jsreport/docs/docs/html-to-xlsx.md

 - `font-weight` - control whether the cell's text should be bold or not
 - `text-decoration` - `underline` and `line-through` are supported
 - `overflow` - the Excel cell will have text wrap enabled if this is set to scroll.
+- `writing-mode`, `text-orientation` - use a combination of these styles to produce different styles of vertical text

 The following HTML attributes are supported:
 - `colspan` - numeric value that merges current column with columns to the right